Jack Ryan (TV series)

 Tom Clancy's Jack Ryan (also known simply as Jack Ryan) is an American political action thriller television series based on characters from the fictional Ryanverse created by author Tom Clancy.
 Featuring modern-day interpretations of the original characters, it stars John Krasinski as CIA analyst Jack Ryan.
 The series was created by Carlton Cuse and Graham Roland.
 Cuse, Roland, and Krasinski serve as executive producers, alongside Michael Bay, Morten Tyldum, and Brad Fuller, among others.

 The series premiered on August 31, 2018, on Amazon Prime Video.
 Ahead of the third season, Amazon renewed the series for a fourth season and in May 2022, it was confirmed the series would end after its fourth season, which premiered on June 29, 2023, and concluded on July 14.
-A spin-off starring Michael Peña as Ding Chavez and a sequel film are in development.
-The film was announced to be in production on February 19, 2025.
+A spin-off starring Michael Peña as Ding Chavez and a sequel film were in development, although the former was cancelled and did not materialize.
+The film, titled Jack Ryan: Ghost War, was confirmed to be in production on February 19, 2025 and released in May 2026 on Prime Video.